XOR-LIFE/node-production/README.md

-## This Section Is Yet To Be completed with serving static files and adding security tags ...
+## This Section Is Yet To Be completed with serving static files, adding security tags, enabling gzip and nginx best practices and configurations...

 ----------------------------------------------------------------------------------------